X10 (industry standard): Bridges

+Thermostat

-With X10 being an open standard, companies such as RCS released an x10 controllable thermostat model TX15-B, which is controllable via a web interface or a computer running a X10 software such as HAL or HomeSeer.
+With X10 being an open standard, companies such as RCS released an x10 controllable thermostat model TX15-B, which is controllable via a web interface or a computer running X10 software such as HAL or HomeSeer.

 Limitations

 Compatibility

 Solid-state switches used in X10 controls pass a very small leakage current.
 Compact fluorescent lamps may display nuisance blinking when switched off; CFL manufacturers recommend against controlling lamps with solid-state timers or remote controls.

 Some X10 controllers with triac solid-state outputs may not work well with low power devices (below 50 watts) or devices like fluorescent bulbs due to the leakage current of the device.
 An appliance module, using a relay with metallic contacts may resolve this problem.
 Many older appliance units have a 'local control' feature whereby the relay is intentionally bypassed with a high value resistor; the module can then sense the appliance's own switch and turn on the relay when the local switch is operated.
 This sense current may be incompatible with LED or CFL lamps.

 Not all devices can be used on a dimmer.
 Fluorescent lamps are not dimmable with incandescent lamp dimmers; certain models of compact fluorescent lamps are dimmable but cost more.
 Motorized appliances such as fans, etc. generally will not operate as expected on a dimmer.